-Highly innovative specialty companies define and epitomize the requirement for treatments for these conditions that comprise micro sized and ultra-precision components and assemblies.
-Anyone who has ever worn corrective contacts and/or been on the bad end of a windy day near an outdoor fire pit, you have probably noticed that the smallest speck in your eye can cause you severe pain.
+Highly innovative specialty companies define and epitomize the requirement for treatments for these conditions that comprise micro-sized and ultra-precision components and assemblies.
+Anyone who has ever worn corrective contacts and/or been on the bad end of a windy day near an outdoor fire pit, has probably noticed that the smallest speck in your eye can cause you severe pain.

-The reasons for intraocular implants being micro sized then are to provide the eye an extreme level of comfort with the least invasive, yet compliant implants in the human body.
-The thin and delicate structures of the eye require paper thin and flexible components that are nonetheless strong enough to withstand extreme fluid pressures in and behind the eye.
-The successful creation of a device that is both paper thin and strong is an engineering challenge that requires the skill and expertise that only micro molding and nano surface specialty companies can understand and implement.
+The reasons for micro-sized intraocular implants are to provide the eye with an extreme level of comfort and the least invasive, yet compliant, implants in the human body.
+The thin and delicate structures of the eye require paper-thin and flexible components that are nonetheless strong enough to withstand extreme fluid pressures in and behind the eye.
+The successful creation of a device that is both paper-thin and strong is an engineering challenge that requires the skill and expertise that only micro molding and nano surface specialty companies can understand and implement.
 Let us explore this micro requirement specifically for some of the more common conditions/treatments.

 Age-related macular degeneration (AMD) is the leading cause of permanent impairment of reading ability and loss of fine detail for those over age 65 years.
 The macula is the central portion of the retina used for seeing fine detail and can be destroyed in one of two ways beginning at age 60.

-In 2004, 1.5% of adults over age 40 experienced advanced AMD and 6.1% had intermediate AMD (1.8 and 7.3 million adults, respectively).
-The dry form is most common form of AMD but it can become wet form which is more destructive.
-In dry AMD light sensitive cells in macula break down.
-Dry AMD is treated by oral ingestion of high dose of anti-oxidants and zinc.
+In 2004, 1.5% of adults over age 40 experienced advanced AMD, and 6.1% had intermediate AMD (1.8 and 7.3 million adults, respectively).
+The dry form is the most common form of AMD but it can become a wet form that is more destructive.
+In dry AMD light-sensitive cells in macula break down.
+Dry AMD is treated by oral ingestion of a high dose of antioxidants and zinc.

-Wet AMD is characterized by growth of abnormal blood vessels behind retina.
-Laser surgery is used in small proportion of patients to destroy these vessels but the treatment also damages the retina.
-Another treatment approach involved intravenous injection of a photo-activated drug (into the arm).
+Wet AMD is characterized by the growth of abnormal blood vessels behind the retina.
+Laser surgery is used in a small proportion of patients to destroy these vessels but the treatment also damages the retina.
+Another treatment approach involved the intravenous injection of a photo-activated drug (into the arm).
 When exposed to light in the eye the drug is activated and it destroys the unwanted new blood vessels.
-Injections into the eye to block growth of abnormal new blood vessels are also available.
+Injections into the eye to block the growth of abnormal new blood vessels are also available.